AlmaLinux/ci-infra-devops/docs/dockerhub-pr.md

 # Create Pull Request with DockerHub

 The second job in the Container/Docker automation.

-This has to run after when any new RootFS file is created from the scan and build step.
+- This has to run after when any new RootFS file is created from the scan and build step.
-This job has the ability to generate change-log by comparing new image created in this process and the INPUT_TAG.
-It also setup necessary git branches required to for publishing RootFS files, and create a pull request with the official docker hub library.
+- This job has the ability to generate change-log by comparing new image created in this process and compare to current production image.
+- It also setup necessary git branches required to for publishing RootFS files, and
+- Creates a new pull request with the official docker hub library.
 Complete content of the PR is automatically crated.

 https://github.com/docker-library/official-images/pull/13267